Cyber Resilience Act (CRA) - no time to wait

 00:04:12: The machine is gone, sold to the customer, everything works, I'm done.

-00:04:22: the plant and you need to do a software update to fix a vulnerability even if the machine
+00:04:23: And you need to do a software update to fix a vulnerability even if the machine is working perfectly.

-00:05:05: This means we have additional apps, we have additional features which really go beyond
+00:05:05: This means we have additional apps, we have additional features, which really go beyond the Cyber Resilience

-00:05:13: Yeah, of course when we started developing Control X OS, the Cyber Resilience Act was not
+00:05:14: Yeah, of course, when we started developing Contrax OS, the Cyber Resilience Act was not even...
+Yeah, nobody could foresee that, obviously.

 00:05:22: So this has not been on our mind.

-00:05:40: So we have quite some requirements already fulfilled on the one hand side.
+00:05:40: So we we have quite some requirements already fulfilled on the one hand side.

 00:06:27: You have different stakeholders.